ddowding/running-analysis/README.md

 * Grab the garmin data, this will put it in a sqlite db `python3 garmin_db_cli.py --all --download --import --analyze --latest`

 * Run the Juypter notebooks `python3 -m jupyter notebook`

+* moving_pandas_activity.ipyn uses the moving pandas library to output stop points and a plot speed over the route